PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

-- For each grant shows details of its Vesting schedule
+- For each grant shows details of its Vesting schedule.
+- On click of Grant, expand that grant and show details of that grant.
+If the grant is already extended, shrink the grant at its click.
+- Multiple grants can be expanded simultaneously.
 - Based on different Grant type, their columns are different.
 Some columns are common and some columns are specific to only some types.
 - Common column for all types :
   - Vest Date